-- 1. You are expected to attend class.
+- You are expected to attend all classes.
 Any work missed due to an absence MAY NOT BE MADE UP.
 The only exception to this policy is written documentation of a situation that absolutely prohibits you from attending class.
+Only those excused absences supported by documentation will be addressed at the instructor's discretion on an individual basis (e.g. a physician's note for an illness).
+Alternative work due to intercollegiate athletic competitions or other legitimate university activity must be arranged PRIOR to due date.
+A grade of 0 will be assigned to all missed work.
 All late assignments result in a 10%/day (not class day, every day) penalty. - 2.
 You should be on time, stay for the whole class, listen attentively while you are here, and show through your behavior that you respect the fact that others in the class are here to learn.
 Arriving late is unacceptable.
 If you arrive late or leave early, you will be assessed a tardy.
 With the accumulation of 3 tardies, you will be assessed a penalty equal to one full absence.
 Your presence is indicative of your professional attitude and is necessary to derive maximal benefit from the class.
 The intent of this class is to offer you a means for professional development and to assist you in obtaining your career objectives. - 3.
 YOU ARE EXPECTED TO BE FULLY PREPARED FOR CLASS AND FULLY ENGAGED WHILE IN CLASS.
 I expect you to have read all assigned readings, taken notes as applicable, and to be prepared and willing to discuss all readings in detail and take part in group work to the fullest extent.
 Turn cell phones (and any other sound making device) off and if you bring a computer, it must be used for class purposes only.
-Any other use is a distraction and you risk not being allowed to use your computer in class at all.

-4. Please don't hesitate to ask me for additional help if you need it.
+Any other use is a distraction and you risk not being allowed to use your computer in class at all. - 4.
+Please do not hesitate to ask me for additional help if you need it.
 I am more than willing to provide such assistance.
-Remember, you earn grades, I do not give them.
+Remember, you earn grades; I do not give them.